ohnoltrane/PK-Minecraft-Server-Mods/README.md

 # PK Minecraft Server Mods
 **Proximity Voice Chat setup for PK Server**

 PK Minecraft server has proximity voicechat.
-The server is playable with vanilla launcher but if you want to **use voicechat**, follow the steps below.
+The server is playable with vanilla launcher but if you want to **use voicechat**, follow the steps below.<br>
 *Takes 5 mins max.*

 ## Install Fabric